PaoloMazzon/Astro/README.md

  + Debug mode that checks types on binded functions
  + Basic file I/O functions that can be binded to Wren since Wren doesn't provide any
  + Better audio system that can be binded to the VM
- + Automatic asset loading into the VM so the user never needs to manage the assets themself
+ + Asset loader should support sprites likely in the same way `GenAssets.py` does, also bitmap fonts
  + Entity management system through a spatial hash-map and collisions that utilize it
+ + Detailed documentation for the Wren API

 Bindings
 --------